isdanni/mit6.824/lecture/l02 PRC_threads_crawler_kv/PRC_Threads.md

 Most commonly-asked question:

 ### Why Go?
-  6.824 used C++ for many years
-    C++ worked out well
-    but students spent time tracking down pointer and alloc/free bugs and there's no very satisfactory C++ RPC package Go is a bit better than C++ for us good support for concurrency (goroutines, channels, &c) good support for RPC
+  6.824 used C++ for many years.
+C++ worked out well but students **spent time tracking down pointer** and **alloc/free bugs** and there's **no very satisfactory C++ RPC package**

+  Go is a bit better than C++ for us:
+    - good support for concurrency (goroutines, channels, &c)
+    - good support for RPC
-    garbage-collected (no use after freeing problems)
+    - garbage-collected (no use after freeing problems)
-    type safe
+    - type safe
-    threads + GC is particularly attractive!
+    - threads + GC is particularly attractive!

-  We like programming in Go
-    relatively simple and traditional
-  After the tutorial, use https://golang.org/doc/effective_go.html Russ Cox will give a guest lecture March 8th
+  We like programming in Go: relatively simple and traditional After the tutorial, use https://golang.org/doc/effective_go.html Russ Cox will give a guest lecture March 8th.

-Threads
+### Why threads?

-  threads are a useful structuring tool
-  Go calls them goroutines; everyone else calls them threads they can be tricky
+Threads are a **useful structuring tool**; Go calls them **goroutines**; everyone else calls them threads; they can be tricky

-Why threads?
-  They express concurrency, which shows up naturally in distributed systems I/O concurrency:
+- They express concurrency, which shows up naturally in distributed systems I/O concurrency:
-    While waiting for a response from another server, process next request
+- While waiting for a response from another server, process next request
-  Multicore:
-    Threads run in parallel on several cores
+- Multicore: Threads run in parallel on several cores

-Thread = "thread of execution" threads allow one program to (logically) execute many things at once the threads share memory each thread includes some per-thread state:
+Thread = "thread of execution"
+  - threads allow one program to (logically) execute many things at once
+  - the threads share memory
+  - each thread includes some per-thread state:
-    program counter, registers, stack
+    - program counter, registers, stack

 How many threads in a program?
-  Sometimes driven by structure
+  - Sometimes driven by **structure**
-    e.g. one thread per client, one for background tasks Sometimes driven by desire for multi-core parallelism so one active thread per core
+    - e.g. one thread per client, one for background tasks
+  - Sometimes driven by desire for **multi-core parallelism**
+    - so one active thread per core
-    the Go runtime automatically schedules runnable goroutines on available cores Sometimes driven by desire for I/O concurrency the number is determined by latency and capacity keep increasing until throughput stops growing
+    - the Go runtime automatically schedules runnable goroutines on available cores
+  - Sometimes driven by desire for **I/O concurrency** the number is determined by latency and capacity keep increasing until throughput stops growing
   Go threads are pretty cheap